Plessala has an excellent crêperie, there is a weekly market on Thursdays, a small

 planted in recent years and of course the trout lake, around which local festivals

 are celebrated with fireworks.
-The mayors office publishes a leaflet of walking
+The mayors office publishes a leaflet of routes round

 St Goueno has one the highest points in Brittany at Bel Air, where there is a lovely